What are the Hurricanes Odds to Win Stanley Cup?

 π Weaknesses

 - Aging defense - Brent Burns remains a good NHL defenseman, but at 40, his best days are behind him.
 Another top defender, Brady Skjei, is 30.
-The Metro Division is getting younger and faster, and the worry here is the Carolina defense can't keep up.
+The Metro Division is getting younger and faster, and the worry here is that the Carolina defense can't keep up.
 While the defense remains strong, they fell from one of the top defenses to ninth last season.

 - Loss of Guentzel - The Hurricanes lost top forward Jake Guentzel as a free agent to the division rival Tampa Bay Lightning.
 No matter how you slice it, it was a significant loss for the Hurricanes, who traded a lot for him to Pittsburgh at the last NHL trade deadline.
 Carolina tried hard to keep him, but he spurned the Hurricanes at the last minute for Tampa Bay.
 Guentzel is doing well in Tampa Bay.